-NOTE 2: During the lifetime of the AF session, the QoS parameter combination that is provided for the service can change (due to AF decision or upon notification that QoS targets can no longer be fulfilled) and the first QoS reference parameter in the Alternative Service Requirements is then indicating the interest of the AF to return to the QoS requirements of highest priority as soon as possible.

 When the PCF authorizes the service information from the AF and generates a PCC rule, it shall also derive Alternative QoS parameter sets for this PCC rule based on the QoS reference parameters in the Alternative Service Requirements.

 The PCF shall enable QoS Notification Control and include the derived Alternative QoS parameter sets (in the same prioritized order indicated by the AF) in the PCC rule sent to the SMF.
+When the PCF notifies the AF that QoS targets can no longer (or can again) be fulfilled (as described in clause 6.1.3.18) the PCF shall include the QoS reference parameter corresponding to the Alternative QoS parameter set referenced by the SMF.

+NOTE 2: The AF behaviour is out of the scope of this TS but can include adaptation to the change of QoS (e.g. rate adaptation) as well as application layer signalling with the UE.

 The AF may change the Alternative Service Requirements while the AF session is ongoing.
 If this happens, the PCF shall update the Alternative QoS parameter sets in the PCC rule accordingly.